Frameright/image-display-control-wordpress/README.md

 Regions and insert them in the metadata of a picture.

-This WordPress plugin reads such Image Regions in order to automatically crop images the best possible way, dependending on which container they are being displayed in.
+This WordPress plugin reads such Image Regions in order to automatically crop images the best possible way, depending on which container they are being displayed in.

 ## How does it work?